matbesancon/hugo-site/content/post/2017-09-05-moving-content-hugo.md

 +++

 Last weeks have been pretty intense.
-I officially left Equisense and  started a joined PhD project between INRIA Lille and Ecole Polytechnique Montreal.
+I officially left Equisense and  started a joined PhD project between INRIA Lille and École Polytechnique Montreal.
 I had been preparing for this fresh start for several months and also wanted to evolve in my content creation process.